An Interview with HubSpot’s Angela DeFranco

 Whether or not your agency follows the gospel of inbound according to HubSpot, you’re surely compelled by the 20% increase in organic traffic that they were able to achieve by utilizing the new Strategy tool and Topic Cluster Methodology themselves.
 By rethinking traditional SEO tactics and focusing content on the needs of the consumer, this strategy is changing the way that agencies will create organize content for their clients.

 Here at Verblio, we’re ready to help you and your clients execute on your topic clusters and pillar pieces.
-Whether you’re seeking pillar content to form the backbone of a site, or you’d like to set up recurring topic cluster pieces for your clients, our network of 3,000+ writers is ready to start writing for you.
+Whether you’re seeking pillar content to form the backbone of a niche industry site, or you’d like to set up recurring topic cluster pieces for your clients, our network of 3,000+ writers is ready to start writing for you.

 You can also reach out to sales@Verblio.com to learn more about our pricing and subscription services.